How to buy an abandoned house: Take advantage of derelict property

 A lot of people could benefit if the UK’s derelict, vacant and run-down homes were brought back to life and put back on the market, either for sale or to let.

 Investors thinking about tapping into this often-overlooked corner of the market, should first think about their financial options.
-MFS can provide buy to let bridging loans, home refurbishment loans and loans for auction purchases.
+Market Financial Solutions (MFS) can provide buy to let bridging loans, home refurbishment loans and loans for auction purchases.
 We also supply second charge loans, should you wish to raise additional funds by securing it against a property that already has finance secured against it.
 Get in touch today to find out more about bridging.

 Summary